Green Tips

 Did you know?

-Eighty percent of dry cleaners in the US use perchloroethylene, a solvent that has been linked to cancer, nervous system damage and hormonal disruption.
+Many dry cleaners in the US use perchloroethylene, a solvent that has been linked to cancer, nervous system damage, and hormonal disruption.
 Seek out a non-toxic professional dry cleaning alternative or "green cleaner" in your area.

-The average washing machine uses about 41 gallons of water per load, whereas newer, high-efficiency models use less than 28 gallons of water per load.
+The average washing machine uses about 31 gallons of water per load, whereas newer, high-efficiency models use as little as 13 gallons of water per load.

 A bright idea